iluwatar/java-design-patterns/front-controller/README.md

 ---
-title: "Front Controller Design Pattern | Centralized Request Handling in Java"
+title: "Front Controller Pattern in Java: Centralizing Web Request Handling"
+shortTitle: Front Controller
 description: "Explore the Front Controller design pattern in Java for centralized request handling.
 Learn how to improve web application efficiency and consistency with this architectural pattern."
 category: Architectural
 language: en